Blue suit. White shirt. Yellow tie.

 Although often targeted for fraud, seniors are not alone and not even necessarily the most vulnerable.
 The Federal Trade Commission found, for example, that last year those in their 20s lost money to scams at a higher rate than those in their 70s.
 Even the most tech-savvy are targeted.

-Read why one banker is on a personal mission to prevent elder fraud ‐ to help others avoid what his father and family have gone through.
-Learn more.
+Read about one banker who is on a personal mission to prevent elder fraud to help others avoid what his father and family have gone through.